Arnazz10/FlappyBirdClone/README.md

 # 🐦 Flappy Bird Clone in Java

 This is a simple Flappy Bird clone built in Java using Swing for graphics and user interaction.
-It's a lightweight desktop version of the classic Flappy ird game.
+It's a lightweight desktop version of the classic Flappy bird game.

 ## 🚀 Features